ueapy/pythoncourse2022-website/src/installation.md

 Follow the instructions below to set up your Python environment.
 The only requirement is that you have to do this **before** the course!
 Feel free to contact [Tiago](mailto:tiago.silva@cefas.co.uk) if you have any problems with the installation (but better google them first!)

-Note: **the course is designed in Python 3.8**, but for most cases will work in Python 3.6 and 3.7 too.
+Note: **the course is designed in Python 3.8**.
+Even if you have a different version installed, 3.8 will be installed when creating a conda environment in step 3 below.

 ## 1. Install Python distribution using Anaconda
 1.1.
 [Download Anaconda with Python 3.7 for your OS](https://www.anaconda.com/download/).
 If you have a Cefas laptop, **do not** install Python from the Cefas Software Centre.